ngehlert/ngx-rerender/README.md

 ## FAQ

 ### I'm using one of the workarounds (or some other workaround), does it make sense to start using this library?
 Yes!
-While the workarounds all work to some extent they never feel nice to use and always cause confusions for other devs verifying your code.
+While the workarounds all work to some extent they never feel nice to use and always cause confusion for other devs verifying your code.

 ### I found a bug/scenario where it is not working, what shall I do?
 Please create an issue with a Stackblitz reproduction and I'm sure we will find a solution